laminas/tutorials/doc/book/event-manager.md

 lookup listener listening at high priority, and the cache storage listener listening at low (negative) priority.

-Sure, we could probably simply add caching to the object itself &mdash; but this approach allows the same handlers to be attached to multiple events, or to attach multiple listeners to the same events (e.g. an argument validator, a logger and a cache manager).
-The point is that if you design your object with events in mind, you can easily make it more flexible and extensible, without requiring developers to actually extend it &mdash; they can simply attach listeners.
+Sure, we could probably add caching to the object itself &mdash; but this approach allows the same handlers to be attached to multiple events, or to attach multiple listeners to the same events (e.g. an argument validator, a logger and a cache manager).
+The point is that if you design your object with events in mind, you can make it more flexible and extensible, without requiring developers to actually extend it &mdash; they can attach listeners.

 ## Conclusion